 It’s a huge event with hundreds of wedding vendors present.
 We have never had a booth there, but we actually went as guests before our wedding (we, Diana and Jason, got married in October 2016).
 The bridal extravaganza has tons of vendors for everything you need for your special wedding day in Austin or central Texas.

 Bridal Show Warning!

 Let me warn you, it’s somewhat of a sensory overload when you walk in.
 There are vendors everywhere, there are flashing lights, music, and lots of people.
-There are hundreds of vendors, such as: DJs, photo booths, catering companies, venues, officiants, live musicians, bakeries, florists, wedding invitation companies, etc.
+There are hundreds of vendors, such as: DJs, photo booths, catering companies, venues, wedding ceremony officiants, live musicians, bakeries, florists, wedding invitation companies, etc.

 You even get to sample some amazing food and cakes, yum!
 We’re not trying to scare you off, but we just wanted to let you know what to expect.
 If you don’t like crowds, perhaps you should consider going in the late afternoon on Sunday, when it’s less busy.

 Attending a bridal show is a great way to start your planning, since you can get lots of quotes for just about everything you need for your wedding in Austin, central Texas, and beyond.
 So here are the top 13 tips on how to make the most out of your bridal show visit and more importantly, how to book the best wedding vendors!

 Tip 1.
 Decide on a budget before attending.